awellis/learnmultilevelmodels/README.md

 ## Software

-We will be using R and Rstudio, as well a variety of R packages.
+We will be using R and RStudio, as well a variety of R packages.
 It is advisable to ensure that you have a working R installation before the workshop starts, and that you install the two R packages `rstan` and `brms`.
 Detailed instructions for installing these packages on all platforms can be found at